 14. Use shorter focal lengths

-When you use longer focal lengths, even the slightest camera shake can have a detrimental effect on images, so consider using the shortest focal length that won’t affect your composition.
+When you use longer focal lengths, even the slightest camera shake can negatively affect image sharpness.
+So consider using the shortest focal length that still supports your composition.
+Get closer if needed.

 15. Don’t go too wide

-If you already own a lens that is not sharp towards the edges, account for that when you go photographing and leave yourself a little more space at the edges, which you can crop later.
+If you own a lens that is not sharp towards the edges, account for that when you go photographing.
+Then, make sure you compose your shot in a way that allows you to crop the unsharp parts later without cropping out your main elements.

 16. Block wind